IBM/cloud-native-starter/README.md

 $ scripts/check-prerequisites.sh
 $ scripts/deploy-articles-java-jee.sh
 $ scripts/deploy-web-api-java-jee.sh
+$ scripts/deploy-authors-nodejs.sh
+$ scripts/deploy-web-app-vuejs.sh
 ```

 ### Run the Demo

-After installing the web-api, you get an URL like http://192.168.99.100:31695/openapi/ui/ in the terminal that you can use to open the OpenAPI explorer.
+After installing the web-api, you get an URL like http://192.168.99.100:31695/openapi/ui/ in the terminal to open the OpenAPI explorer.

+After installing the web-app, you get an URL like http://192.168.99.100:31696 in the terminal to open the web application.

 ### Documentation